 To be considered as a camp volunteer, applicants must meet the following requirements:

-- Pass a drug screening upon arrival at camp
+- Pass a drug screening upon arrival at camp.

-- Nurses (RN and LPN) must have a Kentucky license or be licensed in a state participating in the Nurse Licensure Compact
+- Nurses (RN and LPN) must have a Kentucky license or be licensed in a state participating in the Nurse Licensure Compact.

-Now accepting applications for volunteers to serve in Summer 2014.
+Now accepting volunteer applications for Summer 2014.